 CATEGORY #4 – Infrastructure (Network)

 Network/WiFi – Devices experience network issues and a slow network is not possible to be tested on emulation.
 In terms of network configuration, emulators run on the PC, connect to the LAN and access the internet via your corporate firewall.
 Using real handsets, the network is connected to the radio interface and from there to the internet.

-Every developer is yet more carefully considering those pros and cons between emulators and real devices to ensure the right decision in their path to create their mobile app testing strategy.
+Every developer is yet more carefully considering those pros and cons between emulators and real devices to ensure the right decision in their path to creating their mobile app testing strategy.
 Typically emulators are used in initial stages of the app development and later on real devices are brought into the game.
-However, using the right platform to foster your next big thing should be as authentic as possible – from day one.
+However, using the right real device cloud for app testing to foster your next big thing should be as authentic as possible – from day one.
 From our experience that has been one of the most important cornerstones of creating those successful apps – with hundreds of millions of downloads.